mitzicubillamontilla/Portfolio/content/en/authors/admin/_index.md

   - course: MSc in Advanced Analysis of Multivariate Data
     institution: University of Salamanca
     year: 2015
+  - course: MSc in Sciences with major in Mathematical Statistics
+    institution: University of Panama
+    year: ''
+  - course: Postgraduate in Superior Teaching
+    institution: University of Panama
+    year: ''

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons